 Warranty

-On-site 5-Year comprehensive warranty for Network HSM, PED device and Backup HSM covering all parts & labor from the date of acceptance of the systems by IDRBT.
-During the warranty period, the successful bidder will have to undertake comprehensive maintenance of the entire hardware, hardware components, systems software and accessories supplied by the vendor.
+On-site 5-Year comprehensive warranty for Network HSM, covering all parts & labor from the date of acceptance of the systems by IDRBT.
+During the warranty period, the successful bidder will have to undertake comprehensive maintenance of the entire hardware, hardware components, systems software and accessories supplied by the vendor as well as in coordination with existing service provider for other HSM related components).

 The IDRBT shall promptly notify the successful bidder in writing of any claims arising under this warranty.
 Upon receipt of such notice, the bidder shall, with all reasonable speed, repair or replace the defective products or part thereof without cost to the IDRBT.